arminbiere/satch/README.md

 testing them is non-trivial and is achieved with the following:

-  combi4.sh       complete 4-fold combinatorial testing of configurations gencombi.c      generates configurations (example SAT solver usage too) gencombi        binary built from `gencombi.c` (by `make test`) checkconfig.sh  checks configurations (e.g., produced by `gencombi`)
+  combi4.sh       complete 4-fold combinatorial testing of configurations gencombi.c      generates configurations ("eat your own dogfood") gencombi        binary built from `gencombi.c` (by `make test`) checkconfig.sh  checks configurations (e.g., produced by `gencombi`)